 We mentioned free attractions in #3, but of course Singapore also has a number of sights that are not free but well worth a visit.
 For those, check out Singapore Tours, where you will find the guaranteed lowest prices for major attractions such as the Universal Studios Singapore, the popular Singapore night safari, hop on – hop off tours, city passes and more, offered by local tour operators.

 Alcohol is far more expensive in Singapore than anywhere else in South East Asia, and we found that in most places beer started at around S$8 / US$6.45, and wine at around S$12 / US$9.30.
 This is why you will spot most budget travelers drinking Singha or other beers in Chinatown,where many restaurants there compete with each other to lure you in with deals like 3 beers for ‘3 beers for S$15’ (US$11.80).

 Many bars in popular night spots have Happy Hour prices.
 Clarke Quay is buzzing at night, so make sure to head there for 50% Happy Hour drinks before forking out for full price later on in the evening.

 There are actually some great websites out there for cheap deals in Singapore.
 For example, Groupon is just as popular in Singapore as in North America, and Groupon Singapore offers half-off many of the city’s most popular attractions in addition to restaurants, bars, and if you want, workouts, yoga, and all the other great Groupon deals.
-There is also a website called Singapore Dine which is specifically meant for restaurant deals in Singapore.
-If you want to eat at some of the nicer places in town, this is a great way to save some cash.
-If you subscribe to the Groupon deal emails before you visit Singapore (or follow them on Facebook / Twitter), you can get some great deals that otherwise only the locals would get.
+If you subscribe to the Groupon deal emails before you visit Singapore, you can get some great deals that otherwise only the locals would get.